a collection of notes on areas of personal interest

 Another branch of the family was established in Spain with Filippo Marvaldi’s uncle – brother of Filippo Marvaldi’s father, Francesco Marvaldi – moving there as Filippo Maraldi.

 Giovanni Francesco, or Francesco, as he came to be known, took part in the activities of the Comune of Perinaldo, becoming one of the two sindaci, or mayors, of the Comune in 1672.
+Whether this was before or after the attack on Perinaldo in the Second Genoese-Savoyard war I have not been able to determine.
 He appears to have been a respected member of the community.
 His name is mentioned in a document relating to a border dispute between the towns of Briga and Triora, where Francesco Maraldi of Perinaldo was nominated for Briga as being a person with experience of architecture, and having a brother-in-law who was a professor of science and mathematics in Bologna – a reference to Giovanni Domenico Cassini who, at that early time in his career, was working there.

 Giovanni Francesco Maraldi and Angela Caterina Cassini had eight children, although so far I have only been able to uncover the names of three of them:

-1672 also saw the Second Genoese-Savoyard wars beginning in the region.
-Duke Charles Emmanuel II of Savoy-Piemont, having had an internal plot against the Genoese fail, attacked the Genoese on their territory.
+1672 saw the Second Genoese-Savoyard wars beginning in the region.
+Duke Charles Emmanuel II of Savoy-Piemont, having had an internal plot against the Genoese fail, attacked the Genoese on their territory in order to gain access to the sea.
 Although there were no major battles, the skirmishing saw Genoese troops attack Perinaldo which, through its coming under the rule of the Marquis of Dolceaqua and, therefore of Savoy, was besieged and captured on the 28th August 1672, the Genoese troops burning and looting the town, and desecrating the church.

 This to be checked and more written…